noizex/SLikeNet/readme.txt

           ciphers which previous versions accepted)
 - 1.0.1 : ssize_t define was replaced with ossl_ssize_t
 - 1.0.1r: DH handhsakes with params length < 1024 bits are rejected
+- 1.0.1s: SSLv2 protocol disabled (will result in connection problems, if a connection relied on this protocol being used)
+          note: reenabling this protocol will require further code changes to effectively make use of SSLv2 again (see OpenSSL changelog for details)
+- 1.0.1s: LOW ciphers no longer part of the DEFAULT ciphers (rejecting ciphers which previous versions accepted)

 3.5.8 Reorganized files/path structure
 Compared to RakNet, SLikeNet made some changes to the file and path structure.